 Children’s growing bodies deserve care from the most practiced specialists around, working as one team to deliver outstanding care.
 Your child’s care team includes surgeons, oncologists, radiotherapists, pathologists, radiologists, specialized nurses, psychosocial clinicians and physical therapists who work together to create a plan for initial treatment and ongoing after care to meet the specific needs of your child.

 The Cancer Center serves children from North Florida, South Georgia and beyond.
-Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville and is connected to Nemours Children's Specialty Care via Kids Walk.
+Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville and is connected to Nemours Children's Health via Kids Walk.
 Ronald McDonald House is next to Nemours.
 Follow-up care is provided at our Brunswick and Daytona specialty centers.

 When Jaya’s brain tumor returned after surgery in a Georgia hospital, her parents brought her to Wolfson Children’s where the second attempt was successful.